Paper Pineapple Party Decorations

 DIY Paper Pineapple Template

-Download your templates to make the paper pineapple decorations here.
+Download your templates to make the paper pineapple decorations via my resource library when you join my community!
+Find it under the seasonal section!

 Share what you’ve been up to by using #DIYwithAbbi.
 I would love to see your creativity in the works so flaunt your flower power magic!
 You are a huge source of my inspiration!